Readit News logoReadit News

 aimanbenbaha commented on Zelensky leaves White House after angry meeting bbc.com/news/live/c625ex2... · Posted by u/yakkomajuri

-nwatson · 6 months ago
+nwatson · a year ago

 Ukraine knows the future of warfare and will prosper if they survive this.
 They will be the ones with the technology and experience in future warfare, and the USA is throwing away a chance to partner with Ukraine and guarantee such a victory.